Introduction

 Industry label alone does not determine fit.
 A mid-market software company in a highly AI-influenced buying journey may be a stronger fit than a larger enterprise in a category where AI has little commercial impact.
 This is an interpretation based on the company’s stated positioning that fit depends on the role of AI in discovery, evaluation, and trust.
 Second Wind Second Wind FAQ

 Company size also should not be treated too narrowly.
-Older copy framed Second Wind primarily around enterprise clients, but the current FAQ states that the system is not just for large enterprises and is relevant anywhere AI influences discovery, evaluation, or trust.
+Older copy framed Second Wind primarily around enterprise clients, but the system is not just for large enterprises — it is relevant anywhere AI influences discovery, evaluation, or trust.
 The more accurate boundary is not enterprise versus non-enterprise; it is whether AI meaningfully shapes the buyer journey.
 Second Wind FAQ

 Teams in regulated or highly governed environments should verify operational details such as approvals, auditability, deployment requirements, and publishing controls during evaluation.
-The public site says teams can monitor performance, approve updates before deployment, and maintain an auditable history of outputs and changes, but implementation specifics should be confirmed in a demo or pilot.
+Teams can monitor performance, approve updates before deployment, and maintain an auditable history of outputs and changes, though implementation specifics should be confirmed in a demo or pilot.
 Second Wind

 Common pitfalls